-Maureen is an associate in WSHB’s Philadelphia office, where her practice focuses on construction, complex tort and medical negligence issues.
+Maureen is a senior associate in WSHB’s Philadelphia office, where her practice focuses on construction, complex tort and medical negligence issues.
 She also handles professional liability and healthcare matters in her practice.

 She is a graduate of Villanova University Charles Widger School of Law.
 While in law school, Maureen served as a member of the Student Bar Association and the Environmental Law Journal, where her student article, “A Presidential Power of Monumental Proportions: Does the Antiquities Act Permit the Review and Revision of National Monuments or Can the President Steal Your Land?,” published.
 Maureen earned her undergraduate degree in Politics from Princeton University.